chadpalmer2/matrixbarcode/notes.md

         - Varied sizes for payloads of multiple sizes
     - Framework for mobile application
 - By 5/4
-    - Finalize, clean up code, write whitepaper
+    - Finalize, clean up code, write whitepaper and presentation materials

 ## Ideas